About Our Rabbis

 I had never understood what spiritual fulfillment meant or felt like, nor been particularly curious in exploring my religious identity until I read a few books on Judaism and started the conversion process with Rabbi Sarah Wolf.
 Each reading seemed to perfectly capture and complement the values I had always held; and Judaism became the community and religion that I was meant to discover.

-I reached out to Beth Am and Rabbi Sarah on recommendation from friends who had attended the synagogue.
+I reached out to Rabbi Sarah on recommendation from friends.
 A warm smile and a bright demeanor greeted me when I walked into Rabbi Sarah Wolf’s office for the first time after a hard day at work.
 When we were setting up our first appointment, I explained to her that I worked long hours at a start-up in the Valley and may require some flexibility in how I convert.
 She understood my situation and worked with me to establish an evening time that I could meet with her.
 Throughout our conversations, I always feel a sense of ease and Rabbi Sarah’s genuine interest in how I am progressing.

 Rabbi Dan Goldblatt, Beth Chaim, Danville